Overview

 • sensory and/or physical needs

-As a department we have a wide range of specialist knowledge covering Autistic Spectrum Disorder (ASD), Specific Learning Difficulties such as dyslexia and dyspraxia, Hearing and Visual impairments in addition to supporting pupils with Social, Emotional and Mental Health difficulties.
+As a department we have a wide range of specialist knowledge covering Autistic Spectrum Condition (ASC), Specific Learning Difficulties such as dyslexia and dyspraxia, Hearing and Visual impairments in addition to supporting pupils with Social, Emotional and Mental Health difficulties.

 Learning support can help screen for difficulties following discussions with parents/carers and teaching staff.
 We also formally assess reading, writing and spelling to grant formal examination support for pupils in exams, for example, by providing them with a reader, scribe or word processor.
 This is usually undertaken at the end of year 9.
 We will help ease transitions (such as entry to TQEA in year 7 and post 16 provision) for SEN pupils by undertaking visits and enhanced communication from professionals.
 Learning Support is open to all pupils from 8.15am until 3.45pm.